HumanSignal/label-studio/label_studio/io_storages/README.md

     end
 ```

-## Storage status and how they are processed
+## Storage statuses and how they are processed

 Storage (Import and Export) have different statuses of synchronization (see `class StorageInfo.Status`):